Pokkiri Raja (1982 film): Production

-Pokkiri Raja is a remake of the Telugu film Chuttalunnaru Jagratha (1980), and was Rajinikanth's first film opposite Raadhika.
+Pokkiri Raja is a remake of the Telugu film Chuttalunnaru Jagratha (1980), and was Rajinikanth's first film opposite Radhika.
 M. Saravanan of AVM Productions expressed a desire to remake it in Tamil; he wanted Rajinikanth to play the male lead.
-Rajinikanth refused to act in the film as he was unimpressed with the Telugu film and character but later relented after Saravanan requested him to act.
-Saravanan called Visu who, after watching the film, said it could be remade well with minor changes and further developed Raadhika's character.
+Rajinikanth initially refused as he was unimpressed with the Telugu film and character but later relented after Saravanan requested him to act.
+Saravanan called Visu who, after watching the film, said it could be remade well with minor changes and further developed Radhika's character.
 The film was colourised using Eastmancolor.
-It was Muthuraman's final film as actor and he portrayed a negative role.
+It was R. Muthuraman's final film as actor and he portrayed a negative role.
 Since he died before the film's release, the crew brought in a dubbing artist to imitate his voice.

 Soundtrack

-The soundtrack was composed by M. S. Viswanathan, with lyrics by Kannadasan and Gangai Amaran.
+The soundtrack was composed by M. S. Viswanathan.

 Release and reception

 Pokkiri Raja was released on 14 January 1982, Pongal day.
+It was previously scheduled for release in December 1981.
 The film became a commercial success, running for over 100 days in theatres.
 Along with Murattu Kaalai (1980), it was responsible for establishing Rajinikanth as a full-fledged action hero.
+Nalini Sastry of Kalki wrote S. P. Muthuraman has prepared the story as an old-fashioned masala pitch with the intention of drawing the match.